nguyenhoangminh1106/nguyenhoangminh1106/README.md

 -->

 ABOUT ME ✌️
 As a passionate problem solver with a background in technical support, I excel at troubleshooting and effective communication.
 During my 4-month internship, I honed my skills in identifying issues and providing efficient solutions.
 Recently, I delved into DevOps, mastering AWS Cloud Architecting and continuous integration.
 My curiosity and adaptability drive me to stay current with industry trends.
 I thrive in collaborative environments and eagerly contribute fresh perspectives.
-Let’s connect!
+And I also have a big passion for start-ups and entrepreneurs, so let’s connect!

 🌱 I’m currently learning DevOps, Cloud, Cyber Security, and much more ...
 👯 I'm always eager to learn new skills, collaborate with others, and take on new challenges.